kjafshar/kjafshar.github.io/index.md

 <div class="sidenav">
   <h1> About </h1>
   <img align="left" src="/images/kjafshar_photo.jpg" width="35%" style="padding: 10px 10px 30px 10px"/>
   My name is Kamron John Afshar and I am a growing data scientist.
 I've recently complete my Masters of Science in Data         Science from the University of San Francisco and am seeking employment in the Data Science and Analytics fields.
   <h1> Resume </h1>
-Click here for a link to my <a href="http://docs.google.com/document/d/1aUw-Ui0MzIUnfyqpYezpSOLHpyp3JgxuV7ZBIVrVvuA/edit?usp=sharing" target="_blank">resume</a>, <a href="https://www.linkedin.com/in/kamron-afshar-b8108490/" target="_blank">LinkedIn</a>, and <a href="https://github.com/kjafshar" target="_blank">github</a>
+  Click here for a link to my <a href="http://docs.google.com/document/d/1aUw-Ui0MzIUnfyqpYezpSOLHpyp3JgxuV7ZBIVrVvuA/edit?     usp=sharing" target="_blank">resume</a>, <a href="https://www.linkedin.com/in/kamron-afshar-b8108490/"            target="_blank">LinkedIn</a>, and <a href="https://github.com/kjafshar" target="_blank">github</a>
 </div>

-<h1> About </h1>

-<div style="clear:both;"></div>